 I was a pleasantly surprised by the general tone of the book and pleased to see that it wasn't patronising as I had feared.
 It is clearly aimed at the complete beginner and I think it would be better if it included a bit more in some areas.

 I think the content of the book is good and I'm now thinking of borrowing another For Dummies book from the library.
 I'm not sure whether I'm ready to have one sit alongside my Advanced PHP programming books but maybe it's time to take the literal meaning from that age old idiom "Don't judge a book by it's cover".

 There are alternatives to the Dummies books.
-Generally searching for a book with beginner in the title will produce a good selection, but the following series are specifically tailored to the complete beginner.
+Generally searching for a book with beginner in the title will produce a good selection.

 Note: The Head First guides uses a unorthodox approach involving puzzles and reader interaction to assist with the learning process (see Book Review: Head First Java).